seleniumbase/SeleniumBase/README.md

 [MySQL](http://www.mysql.com/)

-(NOTE: If you're using this test framework from a local development machine and don't plan on writing to the MySQL DB from your local test runs, you can skip this step.)
+(NOTE: If you're using this test framework from a local development machine and don't plan on writing to a MySQL DB from your local test runs, you can skip this step.)

     brew install MySQL